WoltLab/docs.woltlab.com/docs/php_api_form_builder-structure.md

 A minimum length of `null` signals that no minimum length has been set.
 `TMinimumLengthFormField` provides a default implementation of these three methods.

-{% include callout.html content="The implementing class has to validate the entered value against the minimum value manually by calling `validateMinimumLength()`." type="warning" %}
+!!! warning "The implementing class has to validate the entered value against the minimum value manually by calling `validateMinimumLength()`."

 #### `IMultipleFormField` / `TMultipleFormField`